hadronized/blog/Resource_management.md

 we use `StateT s m` as monad.

 We still need `s`.
 The problem is that `s` has to be provided by the user.
-Worse, it has to implement **all instances** we need so that the loading functions may work.
+Worse, they have to implement **all instances** we need so that the loading functions may work.
 Less boilerplate than the explicit store solution, but still a lot of boilerplate.
 Imagine you provide a type for `s`, like `Cache`.
-Expending the cache to support new types – like user-defined ones – will be more boilerplate to write.
+Expending the cache to support new types – like user-defined ones – will be more extra boilerplate to write.

 ### Closures

-The solution I use in my engine might not the perfect solution.
+The solution I use in my engine might not be the perfect solution.
 It’s not [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science)), an important concept in Haskell.
 However, Haskell is not designed to be used in convenient situations only.
 We’re hitting a problematic situation.
 We need to make